 - Voiced consonants such as “n” and “m” give vocal cords a good workout sans the stress by keeping them phonated the entire time the singer is performing.

 You can lighten your otherwise over-heavy voice by singing your exercises from top notes to bottom notes to break the cycle of getting out of your chest voice in order to gain access to your upper registry.
-Starting from top notes will force you to lighten your voice and squeeze your vocal cords less, reduce the rise of your larynx, etc.
+Starting from top notes will force you to lighten your voice and squeeze your vocal cords less, reduce the rise of your larynx, etc and you will soon learn how to sing higher notes.

 Replacing text with an exercise works on problem notes, too.
 Try singing “noo” on the higher notes and add the text gradually back in.
 You can modify vowels to find the most appropriate substitutes for problem words.
 When you sing the word “that” in your upper registry, for instance, pronounce it as “thet” to make it easier to sing.